athankefalas/JET-PROUD-PaRallel-OUtlier-Detection-for-streams/README.md

 especially when using grid partitioning.
 Additionally, no user defined functionalities can be added with this style of configuration.
-The use of the builder object is the preferred way to configure PROUD, and the command line option is used only for compatibility purposes only.
+The use of the builder object is the preferred way to configure PROUD, and the command line option is used for compatibility purposes only.

 ## :dart: PROUD Pipeline API